brown-band/website/pages/scripts/2018-2019/fall/georgetown.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that hasn’t been to church in a while, it’s the Brown University "and also with you" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that hasn’t been to church in a while, it’s the Brown University “and also with you” BANNNDDDDDDDDDDD!

 Peace be with you, Georgetown.
 We’re glad you made the trip all the way up here from DC, although frankly, we’d find any excuse to get out of the beltway if we were you.
 It’s astonishing you made it considering the traffic – and you had to go through Jersey!
 DC is home to an astonishing collection of snakes, vermin, and weasels – and it’s home to the National Zoo!
 So we’re glad you made it out for a weekend to hang with the Bears.
 Watch now as the band forms the Washington Monument and plays Take On Corruption.